 The biggest challenge is selecting art supplies is the thin Bible paper.
 Here are the big three things I try to avoid:

 - adding a lot of weight and thickness to the page

 I’ve really been surprised to discover just how many art supplies work just fine in the Bible!
 I rarely prep my pages with anything; I just grab some art supplies and dive in!

 The Bible: You can use any Bible that you like, but a wide margined Journaling Bible is ideal.
 Amazon.com has several options if you search for journaling Bibles.
 I have been so pleased with the ESV single column Journaling Bible by Crossway.
 I like the single column layout, the wide margins, and the translation.
 The Bible has held up amazingly well!
 It’s small enough to carry everywhere.
 There are many different covers to choose from, but the insides are the same.
-Another great option is the NKJV Journaling Bible from Holman Bible Publishers.
-Here’s a link to great blog post with a good overview of the various Journaling Bibles available.
+There are now many Bibles with line art to color.
+Here is a link to my review of coloring Bibles.

 For pens, I use the Sakura 50075 16-piece Pigma Micron 05 Assorted Colors Cube Collection Ink Pen Set—I can’t say enough good things about these pens.
 They have brilliant colors and don’t bleed through the thin Bible paper.
 They don’t smudge or smear even when I go back to erase stray pencil marks.
 You can paint over any marks made with these pens with no ill effects.
 There may be other pens that work well, too, but these pens set a pretty high bar!!!
 I often use Sakura brush pens to fill in bubble letters.
 They don’t bleed!
 For a thicker, black line, use the Sakura graphic 1 pen.